Family Medicine Residency Program

 Apply to Our Program

-All three years of the West Suburban Family Medicine Residency Program are dually accredited by the ACGME and the AOA to bring only the best students to our program.
+All three years of the West Suburban Family Medicine Residency Program are accredited by the ACGME to bring only the best students to our program.

 We accept applications only through the Electronic Residency Application Service (ERAS).
 Your medical school dean’s office or the Educational Commission for Foreign Medical Graduates (ECFMG) will provide information about how you can access this process.